-Introduction to the Study of Law (3) I and II Miss Sherburne, Mr. Hannawalt
+Introduction to Civil Procedure (3) I and II

+Miss Sherburne, Mr. Hannawalt

-This course is given in each semester and is required for all students beginning the study of law at that semester.
-It is an introductory course designed primarily to train beginning students in the legal skills necessary to the proper use of legal materials, case law and statutes.
-Among the subjects considered are: courts and court organization, procedure and its importance, analysis of cases, the development of case law by synthesis of decisions, and the interpretation of statutes.
-The course also includes a consideration of the role of the Legal Profession in society.
+This course is given each semester and is required for all students beginning the study of law at that semester.
+It is an introductory course designed to give beginning law students an understanding of courts and court organization and a knowledge of the fundamentals of civil procedure at Common Law and under modern codes.